The EnPass password manager is like a fresh breeze on a blistering hot day.

 #5.
 Thanks to the developers, EnPass is a step ahead of its competitors in terms of portability.

-Which is a much safer option as you don’t need to use any third-party device to access your vault.
+Which is a much safer option as you don’t need to use any third-party device to access your secure password vault.

 #6.
-Nowadays, an average user owns more than one device, and EnPass understands it very well.
+Nowadays, an average user owns more than one desktop or mobile device, and EnPass understands it very well.

 That’s why they have a separate license for each and every platform a user might work on.

-While those who work on computers can go for the Linux, Windows, and Mac licenses, smartphone users can opt for their Android or iOS version.
+While those who prefer to work on a desktop app can go for Linux, Windows, and Mac licenses, and smartphone users can opt for their Android or iOS mobile devices.